 Specifying Sustainable Design

-SpecLink-E addresses the last category only, and then only the issues that need to be shown in the specifications.
 In general, the design team needs to decide which criteria or credits the project will pursue and which of those require specification content.
-SpecLink-E helps make these decisions by providing a concise list of provisions that address typical sustainable design issues -- in particular, the LEED v4 BD+C prerequisites and credits.
+SpecLink-E helps make these decisions by providing a concise list of provisions that address typical sustainable design issues—in particular, the LEED v4 BD+C prerequisites and credits.
 The complete list is at the end of Section 01 3329 - Sustainable Design Reporting, which is the starting point for specifying for sustainable design using SpecLink-E.

-This section is not intended to contain any of the actual sustainable design criteria -- only procedural requirements that are binding on the Contractor, such as incentives.
-Where SpecLink-E offers a solution to a specifiable criterion, that is specified in the section(s) covering that issue.
+This section is not intended to contain any of the actual sustainable design criteria -- only procedural requirements that are binding on the Contractor, such as information to be gathered, forms to be submitted, and incentives, if any.
+Where SpecLink-E offers a solution to a specifiable criterion, the solution is specified in the section(s) covering that issue.
 For instance, Contractor procedures to aid in ensuring good indoor air quality are specified in the Indoor Air Quality Procedures section.

 At the end of this section is a complete list of provisions in SpecLink-E that address sustainable design issues.
 This list has three functions: